kellyjonbrazil/jc/docs/parsers/asciitable.md

     good day             12345
     hi there   abc def   3.14

+    or

+    foo        bar       baz
+    good day             12345
+    hi there   abc def   3.14

     etc...

     Headers (keys) are converted to snake-case.
 All values are returned as